Ce-Wu/Chat-App-with-Websocket/README.md

 # Chat-App with Websocket server

-app build in react, used react hooks used websocket to communicate beetwen chat users
+app build in react, used react hooks, used websocket to communicate beetwen chat users